Future of German Football task force: the key points | DW | 03.02.2021

 'With this report, we have made numerous future-defining suggestions' - DFL chief executive Christian Seifert

-"With this report, we have made numerous future-defining suggestions for reform which can correct some of the imbalances which we have experienced in football in recent years," said Cem Özdemir, the former Green Party leader and MP who brought his political expertise to the task force, adding:
+"With this report, we have made numerous future-defining suggestions for reform which can correct some of the imbalances which we have experienced in football in recent years," said Cem Özdemir, the former Green Party leader and MP who brought his political expertise to the task force.

-"We've placed the ball on the penalty spot, now the DFL has to put it away – and we're supporting them."
+"We've placed the ball on the penalty spot, now the DFL has to put it away — and we're supporting them," Özdemir added.

 When German football was put on hold for two months in March and April 2020 due to the spread of the coronavirus, 13 of the 36 clubs which make up Germany's top two divisions were reported to have been facing acute financial trouble had they not been able to complete the season and secure a final installment of broadcast rights payments.